TomAintAround/neovim-config/README.md

 ## Prerequisites

-1. Ensure you have the following programs installed: make, ripgrep, gcc
+1. Ensure you have the following programs installed: make, ripgrep, gcc, git

 ## Recommendations